polterguy/polterguy.github.io/index.md

 has been working and consulting for some of the largest financial trading broker firms on the planet - Some of whom are operating in markets moving 5.1 trillion dollars on a daily basis.
 Needles to say, but Magic is _very, very, very_ secure.
-For some of these firms, Magic has saved millions of dollars in recruitment costs, and tightened existing security by at least 10x on all parameters.
+For some of these firms, Magic has saved millions of dollars in recruitment costs, while at the same time tightened security significantly.

 Magic was also built using a TDD approach, and there are hundreds of unit tests in the project, that verifies the integrity of every possible course of code flow, whenever we apply change to its underlying code.
 Magic's source code, has also been scrutinised by thousands of (human) developers, without being able to find any security holes in it.

-> I guarantee you that Magic, if setup correctly, will pass any penetration test on this planet

-Thomas Hansen, CEO at Server Gardens

 ## Code quality and performance